 Currently he is working as a consultant specialized in delivering workshops the field of return and reintegration.
 He has conducted workshops on these aspects in Kosovo, Turkey, Kazakhstan, Germany and Cyprus.

 Head of Department: Training & CSR

 Southern African – German Chamber of Commerce and Industry NPC – Dual Vocational Training in South Africa based on the German model.

-Isabella is responsible for the management of the CATS Program (Dual vocational training in Business Administration), driving the extension of the CATS Program to Cape Town and Zambia and coordinating Namibia, raising and managing Corporate Social Responsibility projects as implemented by Member companies through the Chamber, implementation of various Dual Vocational Projects in support of Companies to reduce unemployment (i.e. Mechatronics Training, Logistics Management, Hotel Management and Training of Lectures from TVET Colleges) and responsible for building bilateral relationships on Vocational Education projects between South Africa and Germany.
+Isabella is responsible for the management of the CATS Program (Dual vocational training in Business Administration), driving the extension of the CATS Program to Cape Town and Zambia and coordinating Namibia, raising and managing Corporate Social Responsibility projects as implemented by Member companies through the Chamber, implementation of various Dual Vocational Projects in support of Companies to reduce unemployment (i.e. Mechatronics Training, Logistics Management, Agriculture and Water Management related vocational training and Training of Lectures from TVET Colleges) and responsible for building bilateral relationships on Vocational Education projects between South Africa and Germany.

 She completed a Dual Vocational Programme in Business Administration through the Chamber in 2003, holds a BCom – Human Resources Management and recently completed a Post Graduate in Educational Management.
 She has more than 15 years Human Resources experience in the Engineering and Energy Industries.
 At the Chamber since 2016 as HOD: Training and CSR, where she the opportunity change one life at a time.

 Isabella is a product of Dual Vocational training in herself in South Africa and she knows first-hand the doors such opportunities can open and the lives it can change.
 She is passionate about skills development and training and sees this as her true Vocation.